ztz1989/software-switches/README.md

 * netmap (including VALE switch, mSwitch and ptnet)
 * Vector Packet Processing (VPP)

-The detailed instructions for each considered software switch can be found in the corresponding sub-directories.
+The detailed instructions for each considered software switch can be found in the corresponding directories.

 ## Virtualization environment
 This project considers both virtual machines and containers, both of which are essential building blocks in Network Function Virtualization (NFV).